How to use the mailroom

 RHIANNA G-T tells Professor Fiendish:

-Last time I played your Diabolical Dots I scored 41 and
+Last time I played your Diabolical Dots I scored 41 and you got 8.

 Bah!
 But I bet I'll beat you on Grub Squish!"